trungvose/jira-clone-angular/README.md

 ### Proper authentication system 🔐

-I am currently sending a fixed email and a random password to the server to get the current user back.
+I am currently sending the same email and a random password to the server without any check to get the current user back.
 Phase 2 will also bring a proper authentication system.

 ### Accessibility ♿